BlindspotSoftware/dutctl/README.md

 # dutctl
-DUT Control is an abstraction layer for remote hardware access
+DUT Control is an abstraction layer for remote hardware access.

+For details on the system architekture see [docs](./docs).